shubhomoydas/ad_examples/README.md

     - AAD designs a hyperplane that passes through the uncertainty region and tries to maintain it there so that uncertainty sampling can then be employed for anomaly detection
     - instances on one side of the margin are much more likely to be anomalies than on the other side; presenting instances from the 'anomaly' side to the analyst then reveals true anomalies faster

-The section ['Intuition behind Active Anomaly Discovery'](#intuition-behind-active-anomaly-discovery) explains the idea in more depth.
+The section ['Intuition behind Active Anomaly Discovery'](#intuition-behind-active-anomaly-discovery) below explains the idea in more depth.

 **Assuming that the ensemble scores have already been computed**, the demo code [percept.py](https://github.com/shubhomoydas/ad_examples/blob/master/python/percept/percept.py) implements AAD in a much more simplified manner.